Which type of epithelial tissue is characterized by a single laye... | Channels for Pearson+

 Multiple Choice

-Which type of epithelial tissue is characterized by a single layer of flat cells, often found lining blood vessels and the air sacs of the lungs?
+Which type of epithelial tissue is characterized by a single layer of flat cells and is commonly found lining blood vessels?

 A